In Kyrgyzstan

 Batken: On the left bank of the Hodka Bakirgan river, a grave holding 8 bodies has been discovered, which has yet to be dated.
 Kara Bel

-Batken: Eight km North-West from the village of Kara Bulak in the village of Jety Tepe is a burial site dating from the 1st century.
+Batken: Eight kilometers Northwest of the village of Kara Bulak, in the village of the Jety Tepe, is a burial site dating from the 1st century.
 Kara Bulak

 Batken: Not far from Batken is the burial site of Kara Bulak - in which were discovered silk clothes which date from the 4th to the 2nd centuries BC.
-Abdilas Maldbaev, (1906-1978) one of the first Kyrgyz composers and a singer (tenor), whose portrait features on the 1 som banknote - was born here.
+Abdilas Maldbaev, (1906-1978) one of the first Kyrgyz composers, whose portrait is featured on the 1 som banknote - was born here.

-Katran Batken: A number of burial sites have been discovered nearby that have yet to be dated, and some cave paintings dating 10th, 12th, 15th and 16th centuries.
+Katran Batken: A number of burial sites have been discovered nearby that have yet to be dated, as well as cave paintings dating to the 10th, 12th, 15th and 16th centuries.

 Kek Suu